Souq Waqif: Tourism and attractions

-The souq is considered a tourist attraction within Doha.
+The Souq is a major tourist attraction in Doha.

 A yearly spring festival around April hosts many theatricals, acrobatics and musical performances.
 An event featuring WWE wrestlers, called Souq Waqif Storm, attracted the most spectators.
 There was discussion over the possibility of a repeat festival.

+A sharp spike in tourism took place in Souq Waqif during football events such as the 2022 FIFA World Cup and the 2023 Asian Cup.
+During the Asian Cup, Souq Waqif attracted many individuals from different backgrounds and nationalities, where they gathered with their countries flag and sang chants to show their support.
+The World Cup saw approximately double the number of visitors, with fans representing their country by bringing billboards and structures.
+During these events the number of tourists increased significantly, as it was the prime gathering place of fans, with celebrations running late into the night.

+Shops

+The Souq has the first hotel that opened in Qatar named Bismillah, which was opened in the early 1900s, by a wealthy businessman named Abdullah Al Thani.
+Both of the historic buildings are very large and fancy.
+They have tiled balconies where you can watch people in the Souq.
+These apartments' kitchenettes and living rooms are in the modern Arabesque style.

+Alongside the boutique hotel, there are may shops around the Souq.
+There is a section for women, where we see them selling traditional women clothing, and they also sell perfumes and different strong Arabic smells, and jewellery shops where they sell Gold.
+Other than the women section the Souq has shops for men clothing, souvenirs, small supermarkets, and many family owned shops that sell traditional Qatari souvenirs.
+There is also many different restaurants that serve different cuisine, mostly Qatari and Middle Eastern.

 Pet area

 There are pet stalls in Souq Waqif which sell a variety of domestic pets, including dogs, cats, rabbits, turtles and birds.
 The sub-par living conditions of the pets has been the subject of advocacy campaigns in recent years, with proponents arguing that the animals suffer from a lack of proper healthcare and exposure to adverse weather conditions.
 Furthermore, some customers allege that stall owners falsify vaccination records.
 There is also a separate area in the souq reserved for falcon handling.
-The falcon souq, as it's called, sells not only falcons but also the needed accessories such as landing pads and GPS guidance systems for the birds.
-Within the vicinity is also a Falcon Hospital.
+The falcon souq, as it is called, sells not only falcons but also the needed accessories such as landing pads and GPS guidance systems for the birds.